Literary & Visual Arts

 What You Will Study in Your Literary & Visual Arts Courses

-Students take four creative arts courses and at least two of them are under the same discipline (literature, film, and art).
-There are over 40 elective options to choose from that cover art from various national and global perspectives (as well historical and modern ones), including:
+Students take four creative arts courses.
+There are over 20 elective options to choose from that cover art from various national and global perspectives (as well historical and modern ones).

 Explore the captivating and dangerous ways in which writers construct foreign worlds of "East" and "West" and how they trespass, distort, and dream the border between themselves and other civilizations.
 From the Argentinian Borges' depictions of Arabian labyrinths to the Syrian Adonis' depictions of New York City alleyways, from the French Baudelaire's meditations on Oriental opium-dens to the Persian Hedayat's meditations on the madmen of Paris, you will see how authors represent unknown and outsider cultures.
 Ultimately, you will interrogate the experience of radical otherness and its use as a complex force of creativity, consciousness, and imagination.